 Robin Truesdale, Co-Director

 Robin Truesdale is an award-winning documentary filmmaker and the founder of Two Hands Films.
 Her film A Beautiful Equation: Einstein, Bohr and Grandmothers won Best International Film at the Sunrise Film Festival and the Platinum Remi Award at Houston Worldfest.
-Her earlier film Conviction won the Must See Award Telluride at Mountainfilm and the People’s Choice at the Frozen River Film Festival.
-Robin, who has an MS in journalism from the University of Colorodo, began her career as a news editor for a Denver television station.
+Her earlier film Conviction won the People’s Choice at the Frozen River Film Festival.
+Robin, who has an MS in journalism from the University of Colorado, began her career as a news editor for a Denver television station.
 Her work deals primarily with social justice, cultural, and humanitarian issues.

 Vince Cherico, Music Supervisor